hms-dbmi/hail-on-EMR/README.md

 ## How to use this tool

+This tool is executed from the terminal using Amazon's `Command Line Interface (CLI)` utility.
+Before getting started, make sure you have:
+1) **A valid EC2 key pair**.
+For additional details on how to create and use your key, visit: https://docs.aws.amazon.com/AWSEC2/late st/UserGuide/ec2-key-pairs.html

+2) A configured `CLI`.
+If your `CLI` has been previously configured, the tool will use this account.   : https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 Open your terminal in MAC or Linux and clone this repository: `git clone https://github.com/hms-dbmi/hail02-on-EMR`.

 1. `cd` into the `hail02-on-EMR/src` folder and with the text editor of your preference open the configuration file: `hail02_EMR.yaml`.
 This file will be used to provide information necessary to create the cluster.
 Fill in the fields as necessary using your personal key information and save your changes.
 See configuration details below: